 Pakistani stocks end lower; rupee weakens

-KARACHI: The Pakistani stock market ended lower on Thursday, in line with market heavyweight Oil and Gas Development Company Limited, traders said.
+KARACHI: Pakistani stocks ended lower on Monday in line with international markets, traders said.

-Overnight rates in the money market ended flat at 10.40 per cent.
+Overnight rates in the money market ended at 10 per cent compared to Friday’s close of 10.50 per cent.